aws-samples/sample-crypto-asset-monitoring/amazon-quicksight-dataset-creation-guide.md

 # 📊 AWS Crypto Asset Monitoring Datasets
-## 📋 A Guide for Creating Security Data Models with Amazon QuickSight and Amazon Athena
+## 📋 A Guide for Creating Security Datasets with Amazon QuickSight and Amazon Athena

 ## 📝 Introduction